College of Education and Human Performance

 Standard Certificate for Grades 6/7-12

 A student seeking a certificate to teach in the secondary schools of Texas must earn a bachelor’s degree in a recognized major.
-Majors that lead to secondary certification can be found in the colleges of Agriculture and Human Sciences, Arts and Sciences, Business Administration and Education.
+Majors that lead to secondary certification can be found in the colleges of Agriculture and Natural Resources, Arts and Sciences, Business Administration, Education and Engineering.
 The introduction to the College of Arts and Sciences has a list of majors offered in that college which lead to teaching certification.
 To be eligible for certification, the student must spend approximately two years in academic foundations courses; approximately 48 semester hours in selected teaching fields; 18 semester hours in professional development courses; 3 hours in reading and 6 semester hours in student teaching.
 For further information, students should contact the appropriate chairs of departments offering majors that lead to certification, as well as the coordinator for secondary instruction in the Department of Teacher and Bilingual Education.

 Standard Certificate for Grades EC-12